Pyongchon-guyok: History

 The name of the district, passed down from the former Pyongchon-myon, means a flat area, which water flows through.

-It was newly was established as a guyŏk in October 1960 by the P'yŏngyang City People's Committee through a mandate of the Central Committee of the Workers' Party of Korea.
+It was newly established as a guyŏk in October 1960 by the Pyongyang City People's Committee through a mandate of the Central Committee of the Workers' Party of Korea.

 In 1963, a part of Pyongchon-dong was separated to form Haeun-dong, a part of Kansong-dong was separated to form Ryukkyo-dong and parts of Puksong-dong and Pongji-dong were split off to form Pongnam-dong and Ansan-dong.

 In 1967, Ryukkyo-dong was divided into two administrative dong and a part of Pyongchon-dong was separated to create Saemaul-dong.

 In 1972, Pyongchon-dong and Saemaul-dong were both divided into two administrative dong.

 In 1989, Puksong-dong and Haeun-dong were both divided into two administrative dong.